New Jersey EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in New Jersey

-An exception exists for Warren County residents, who receive their SNAP benefits on the first of the month, regardless of their case number.
+An exception to this EBT payment schedule applies to Warren County residents, who receive their benefits on the first of every month regardless of their case number.

 How to Find Your Case Number

-Count the digits from left to right, ignoring any dashes, to identify the seventh digit.
+• Count the digits from left to right, ignoring dashes.
+The seventh digit sets your deposit day.

 How to Check Your EBT Deposit Status in New Jersey

-Use the Benny app to view your real-time SNAP and cash balances.
-After you download the app and link your card, your balance updates automatically with each purchase.
-The app also provides cashback on eligible items at many stores.
+• Download the Benny app to see your real-time SNAP and cash balance.
+After you create an account and link your card, the app also provides automatic cashback on eligible purchases at participating stores.
+Your balance updates instantly after every transaction.

-Call the 24-hour customer service line at 1-800-997-3333.
+• Call the 24-hour automated customer service line at 1-800-997-3333.
 Have your 16-digit card number ready.
-The automated system will state your current SNAP and cash balances after you follow the prompts.
+Follow the prompts to hear your current SNAP and cash balances.
+This is a reliable way to check your funds after your expected SNAP payment dates.

 Download Benny to save on groceries